ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > ## Set the destination directory
 >
 > Let's name our destination directory ``esmvaltool_output`` in the working directory.
+> ESMValTool should write the output to this path.
-> How to tell ESMValTool about our destination directory?
+> How to modify the `config-user.yml`?
 >
 >> ## Solution
 >>